prismhead26/Fugu-Style-Text-Editor/README.md

 For additional questions or concerns, feel free to contact me via [prismhead26@gmail.com](http://prismhead26@gmail.com).
 You can also find me on Github at [prismhead26](https://github.com/prismhead26).

 © 2024 Aiden Wahed.
+Confidential and Proprietary.
 All Rights Reserved.